-Kyoto - Kyoto was the ancient capital of Japan for approximately 1,000 years until 1867 when it was moved to Tokyo.
+Kyoto - Kyoto was the ancient capital of Japan for approximately 1,000 years, from 794 until the late 1860s, when it was moved to Tokyo following the Meiji Restoration.
 Many national treasures can be found in Kyoto and in nearby Nara, including old shrines and temples, screen paintings, beautiful gardens, and statues of Buddha.